nuvention-web/breadcrumbs/chrome-extension/README.md

 Breadcrumbs Extension
 =========

+THIS IS A LIST OF PERSONAL NOTES TO THE DEVELOPER AND SHOULD NOT BE PAID ATTENTION TO.

 ## Dev Notes
  * Look into a different implementation of everything, preferably not content scripting.
  * Many sites pop-up messages in the console indicate the XSS post request.